charlesponti/redditly/README.md

 # Reddit.ly

-I made this because I love Reddit, but I hate reading their site.
+Hacked this together this morning because I love Reddit, but I hate reading their site.